mykhailoivaniuk/dotfiles/Readme.md

 - `telescope.lua` -> fuzzy finder for files and strings
 - `treesitter.lua` -> fast language parser
 - `harpoon.lua` -> fast file switching

+## Notes
+- Quickfix lists in vim are very nice.
+You can search for things in telescope, press Ctrl-q and add all the items to the quickfix list.
+You can then go through it with Ctrl-k/j